kedro-org/kedro-academy/swe4ds/environment-dependencies/README.md

 ### Declare the dependencies

-Create a `requirements.txt` file with the dependencies you have to install.
+Create a `requirements.txt` file on the same level as this `README.md` file with the dependencies you have to install.
 To verify that it works:

 1. Deactivate the environment running `deactivate`
 2. Delete the old environment with `rm -rf .venv`
 3. Create a new one with the command given above
 4. Add the dependencies to `requirements.txt`
 5. Install those dependencies with `pip install -r requirements.txt`
-6. Repeat until the script works again
+6. Verify that the script works, and if it doesn't, repeat the steps 4 and 5